REDSIM/VRCLightVolumes/Documentation/HowToUse_PointLightVolumes.md

 For a video player, assign its output **Render Texture** to **Cookie**, or use a [Material source](./HowToUse_PointLightMaterialSources.md) that reads the video image.
 Enable **Auto Update Textures** on the **Light Volume Manager**.
 Match the light's X/Y scale to the screen and point its blue local Z axis toward the room.

 Keep **Color** white to preserve the video colors.
 Cookie alpha masks emission, so an image with zero alpha produces no light.
 If the player supplies its texture through a **Material Property Block**, copying the screen Material alone will not include that texture.

+See [TV Screens Integration](./HowToUse_TVScreensIntegration.md#area-light-setup) for screen alignment and shadow baking.

 > [!NOTE]
 > Shaders with VRC Light Volumes **3.x support** receive the cookie's different colors.
 Older **2.x shaders with Area Light support** receive one average color instead.